jasieksz/DAAGER/docs/user/how-to-run-multiple-computations.md

+---
+title: How to run multiple computations?
+---

 # How to run multiple computations?

 A common scenario is to run repeated experiments with the same or similar configuration in each execution.